Hunter Valley Hydrogen Hub

 (Note: This project is one of six applicants that have been shortlisted by ARENA and invited to submit a full application in the next stage of the AUD$2 billion Hydrogen Headstart Program.)

-In February 2022, Origin Energy and Orica announced a partnership to conduct a feasibility study into the viability of a renewables-based hydrogen production facility and associated value chain project located in the Newcastle industrial and port precinct.
+In February 2022, Origin Energy and Orica announced their intent to complete a feasibility study into the viability of a renewables-based hydrogen production facility and associated value chain project located in the Newcastle industrial and port precinct.

 In July 2023, it was announced that Origin Energy was the recipient of AUD$70 million in funding (through the Australian Government’s Regional Hydrogen Hubs Program – Hub Implementation funding stream) to progress the proposed Hunter Valley Hydrogen Hub project.
 In addition, in September 2023, it was announced that Origin Energy was recipient of AUD$45 million in funding through the New South Wales Government’s Hydrogen Hubs Initiative to progress the project.

 The project completed front-end engineering design (FEED) studies in December 2023 to inform the final technical and commercial details of the development.
-The draft Environmental Impact Statement (EIS) was placed on public exhibition in the fourth quarter 2023 and a response to submissions is being finalised.
-Planning is also underway to progress access and other approvals.
+The project development application, Environmental Impact Statement (EIS) and associated documents were placed on public exhibition in the third quarter of 2023.
+In May 2024, the project was granted development consent to the development application subject to conditions.

-Pending a final investment decision, Origin is targeting first hydrogen production from 2026.
+Pending a final investment decision, the project is targeting first hydrogen production from 2026.
 A final investment decision is expected in CY2024.

 (Note: the October 2022-23 federal budget released on 25 October 2022 included a broad support measure of AUD$100 million to support the Port of Newcastle and the Hunter region to become hydrogen-ready.)